Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

 Transactions in the transaction pool may have three states.

 1. nonce skipping
-2. insufficient balance for transaction
-3. ready to pack
+2. ready to pack

-Transactions in the first two states will be considered as pending in the pool and will not become ready to pack until all the nonces before this transaction nonce have been executed, or until the balance is sufficient.
+Transactions in the first two states will be considered as pending in the pool and will not become ready to pack until all the nonces before this transaction nonce have been executed.

 Transactions that fulfill the packing condition will be packed into blocks by miners in roughly the order of gasPrice, from highest to lowest.